gizmolab10/seriouslythink.com/basic/focus.md

 ## Focus

-For example, imagine the situation where you have an idea deep inside your graph that represents the main idea you want to ponder.
+For example, imagine the situation where you have an idea deep inside your map that represents the main idea you want to ponder.
 The ideas to it’s left, above it and below it, are just distracting clutter.
 To hide this clutter simply select the main idea and **tap the / key**.
 Your main idea is now the left-most idea, or more simply, the “focus.”
 When Seriously was first released to the App Store, this feature was unique, perhaps it still is.

 ## Collapse and Expand